mihanizator/developer-site/config-1_x_0.md

 5. Handler Project config with the same handler and mount point name
 6. Handler client config with the same mount point name and config name, and a handler name

-In other worlds, static responses defined in the Top-level Project config is visible to any configuration block in the project configuration, while static responses defined on the mount-point level in client config will be visible on this mount point defined in this client config and is invisible for other client configs or project configs.
+In other words, static responses defined in the Top-level Project config is visible to any configuration block in the project configuration, while static responses described on the mount-point level in client config will be visible on this mount point defined in this client config and is invisible for other client configs or project configs.

-The lookup priority is in backward direction.
+The lookup priority is in the backward direction.
 Exogress will start lookup in the most precise point and end-up on the top-level project config.

 This system allows having static responses with the same name with different content, as well as rescue blocks catching